MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M02_Lab3_Dynamics_365_Sales_capstone_lab.md

 - **Residential Customers:** Since residential installs typically take less than a day, they are done by internal employees.
 After the sale is made, a work order is created, and a qualified technician is identified and scheduled to perform the install.

-- **Enterprise Customers:** Enterprise deploys can take months, are requite a project manager to oversee the day to day operations.
+- **Enterprise Customers:** Enterprise deploys can take months, and require a project manager to oversee the day-to-day operations.
 This includes creating project plans, defining project teams, and scheduling resources.

 **Service and Support:**

-Once systems are installed, ABC Company provides support after the sale.
+Once the systems are installed, ABC Company provides support after the sale.
 If a customer has an issue, they can contact customer support.
 An agent will attempt to work with the customer remotely to resolve their issue.
 If their issue cannot be resolved remotely, the support agent can escalate the issue to a work order that will be scheduled and worked on by a qualified field technician.

 ## Objectives